j-alejandro-araujo/j-alejandro-araujo/README.md

 </p>

 ## 🇲🇽 About Me
-As a first-generation Latinx immigrant, I've always believed in the power of hard work and determination.
+As a first-generation Mexican-American, I've always believed in the power of hard work and determination.
 With a strong finance and accounting background, I decided to diversify my skills by mastering software engineering.

 Why?
 Two reasons: First, to empower my community.
 Growing up in an immigrant household, software engineering seemed like an impossible dream.
 I remember watching The Matrix as a kid and asking, 'What's coding?'
 Unfortunately, there were no accessible resources for us to learn about technology.
 I want to change that by sharing my knowledge, experiences, and resources, especially with marginalized communities.